 Surgery for Exotropia

 Standard intervention is the recession of lateral rectus muscles when the angle is equal to distant and near, or greater by far.
-In the presence of excessive divergence, when the deviation is closer to near, and with a deficit of convergence, a resection of the medial rectus muscles is performed.
+In the presence of excessive divergence, when the deviation is closer to near, a resection of the medial rectus muscles is performed with a deficit of convergence.
 In the presence of amblyopic deviations, one-sided surgery associated with the medial rectus muscle may be performed.

 Video: Intermittent Exotropia

-The intermittent exotropia is often asymptomatic because the brain succeeds, when the eye is diverted, to suppress the image of the deviated eye so it is not disturbed by what is called diplopia: double vision.
-However, manifestations may also be of asthenia and visual fatigue because of the patient’s efforts to keeping the eyes straight.
+The intermittent exotropia is often asymptomatic because the brain succeeds, when the eye is diverted, to suppress the image of the deviated eye, so it is not disturbed by what is called diplopia: double vision.
+However, manifestations may also be asthenia and visual fatigue because of the patient’s efforts to keep the eyes straight.

 Exotropia can also be congenital.
 At that point, congenital exotropia is manifested from birth and has very wide deviations that are never totally controlled, so the eye will always be (crooked) outward.

 It is often associated with craniofacial syndromes such as (hyperthyroidism) and other pathologies.
 In these cases, the only approach is surely surgical with the weakening of the muscles.
-Unilateral reduced visual acuity, due to various organic causes, presents a barrier to fusion.
+Due to various organic causes, unilateral reduced visual acuity presents a barrier to fusion.
 In children under 4 years of age, the blind or poorer-seeing eye will generally become esotropic.
 Older children or adults with sensory visual deprivation will generally develop a sensory exotropia.